-Pronouns in English Grammar
+Pronouns in English Grammar: Types, Examples, and Rules

 What is a Pronoun?
 Pronouns in English

-Pronoun definition: Pronouns in English grammar are one of the eight parts of speech; we use them to replace a noun.
+Pronoun definition: Pronouns in English grammar are one of the eight parts of speech; we use them to replace nouns.
 In simple terms, a pronoun is a word that replaces or takes the place of a noun in a sentence.
 Pronoun examples are; I, you, we, they, he, she, it, mine, myself, etc.

 To illustrate this, consider the following paragraph: